How can we help you today?

 • Fee structure. eBay charges various selling fees, including listing and final value fees.
 These costs can add up and significantly impact on your earnings.

 • Complexity in shipping.
 Managing shipping, especially for international sales, can be complex and costly.
-It’s crucial to consider these when pricing your items.
+It’s important to consider these when pricing your items.

 • Dependence on eBay’s algorithm.
 Visibility on eBay often depends on the platform’s search algorithm, which can change and affect your listing’s performance.